TheGrimReaper13/Copis/README.md

 # COPIS - 0.1
-### A simple wired scoring box for saber fencing based on Arduino
+### A simple DIY wired scoring box for saber fencing based on Arduino

 The main problems with saber compared to the other weapons is that the whole blade and guard is a conductor.
 One issue this leads to can be easily avoided via multiple approaches.
 The other is the blades touching and affecting each others circuits.